What’s New ?

 Applying recursion on node a

-Step 3: The node ‘d’ asks the same questions to it’s left and right child ie.
+Step 3: The node ‘d’ asks the same questions to its left and right child ie.

 Applying recursion on Node d